rubensfelipe/ReceitaBoa/README.md

 Apk File download: https://drive.google.com/drive/folders/1EtQkqLqLbbl_heB2uBiEd1H095jAQDTp?usp=sharing

+IMPORTANT: to run this app you will need to create an account on Firebase server (http://firebase.google.com/) and configure a new database for this app.
+(Firebase gives you the steps to do it).

 ## Introduction

 This app was made to create a space where you can store your recipes.